markhoney/mark.honeychurch.org/docs/blog/skepticism/2020/12/21/sikh/index.md

   - Evangelicals
 ---

 I mentioned three weeks ago that I was going to visit the Ancient Mystical Order of Rosicrucians, and I can report that I survived the meeting intact.
 My friend Tim and I had a great chat with three of the group’s members about their beliefs, and about the history of the organisation.
-Much of what we heard sounded very familiar, with an organisational structure that reminded me of Scientology (making your way up the “Bridge”) and a belief in visualisation that was akin to Rhonda Byrne’s “The Secret”, where if you imagine something enough it will come true for you.
+Much of what we heard sounded very familiar, with an organisational structure that reminded me of Scientology (making your way up the "Bridge") and a belief in visualisation that was akin to Rhonda Byrne’s "The Secret", where if you imagine something enough it will come true for you.

 <!-- more -->